12th Annual Extraordinary Minds in MCPS Forum -- RESCHEDULED FOR FALL 2020

 The Home School Model refers to the MCPS approach of providing special education services within general education classes at neighborhood elementary schools instead of educating the special education students separately.
 Hear about real life examples of what the MCPS Home School Model looks like for several representative special education students.
 Follow their daily schedule and see the supports they receive.
 Come and find out what special education resources and services are available in neighborhood elementary schools.

-Target audience: those supporting a students currently in the Home School Model, or who are considering placing their student in the Home School Model.
+Target audience: those supporting a student currently in the Home School Model, or who are considering placing their student in the Home School Model.

 Introduction to PEERS® Social Skills Curriculum